 The Jove team is always willing to help with advice on technical issues and observation techniques.
-Please contact us if you need help. (jove@lists.nasa.gov).
+Please contact us if you need help by subscribing and posting a message to the Radio JOVE email list at https://groups.io/g/radio-jove.